 03. How can perfume be kept for a long time?

 Whether you’ve been loyal to the same scent for years or are a fan of mixing & matching, we all want to keep our perfumes for as long as possible.
-When it comes to protecting your perfume, conventional wisdom is hard to beat.
-Even if the perfume world still has plenty of other secrets, we can shed some light on this subject.
+When it comes to storing your perfume, conventional wisdom is hard to beat.
+Even if the perfume world still has plenty of other secrets, in this blog we can shed some light on this subject.

 How long can perfume be kept?

 Perfumery professionals all agree that a fragrance doesn’t really have a date after which it can no longer be used.
 However, to ensure a unique olfactory experience for perfume lovers, most fragrance houses choose to include a use-by date on the packaging.
 Sometimes found on the bottom of the bottle, this date is usually 30 months.
 There’s no need for perfume addicts to worry: the perfume bottles tends to empty much more quickly than that!